ballerina-platform/ballerina-dev-website/learn/guides/publishing-packages-to-ballerina-central.md

 ## Publishing a Library Package to Ballerina Central

-Now, that you have a package to share with others, it can be published to the [Ballerina Central](https://central.ballerina.io/).

-Ensure the package works as intended because a publish is **permanent**.
+A Ballerina archive can be published to the [Ballerina Central](https://central.ballerina.io/).
+Before you publish, Ensure the package works as intended because a publish is **permanent**.
 Once published to Ballerina Central, the version can never be overwritten and the package cannot be removed.
 However, the number of versions of a package that can be pushed to Ballerina Central is not restricted.

->**Tip:** As a precaution, use the [local repository](/learn/managing-dependencies/#overriding-dependencies) first to test out the functionality of the library package before publishing it to Ballerina Central.
+>**Tip:** As a precaution, use the [local repository](/learn/managing-dependencies/#using-dependencies-from-the-local-repository) first to test out the functionality of the library package before publishing it to Ballerina Central.

 ### Preparing for Publishing